Interacting Ghost Dark Energy Models in the Higher Dimensional Cosmology: Conclusion

 \section{Conclusion}

-Recently, We studied interacting ghost dark energy models with variable $G$ and $\Lambda$ [48].
+Recently, We studied interacting ghost dark energy models, with variable $G$ and $\Lambda$ in 4 dimensions [48].
 In that paper we obtained $\omega_{tot}\sim-0.3$.
 Now, in this paper we considered interacting ghost dark energy models with barotropic fluid in higher dimensional FRW space-time and extended Ref.
 [48] but with constant $G$ and $\Lambda$.
 One of the advantage of our new study is obtaining $\omega_{tot}\rightarrow-1$.
 We considered two different cases of barotropic EoS and two different cases of interaction terms.
 Therefore, we studied four different models and analyzed evolution of Hubble, deceleration and total EoS parameters numerically.
 We obtained effect of extra dimensions on these parameters and found that, extra dimensions decrease value of Hubble expansion parameter but effect of them on the deceleration and EoS parameters are depend on time.
 By comparing with observational data we concluded that the first and second models are more agree with current stage than the other models.
-Easily we can extend these models to the case of varying $G$ or $\Lambda$ to obtain more exact comparison with the Ref.
+Easily we can extend these models to the case of varying $G$ or $\Lambda$ to obtain more exact extension of the Ref.
 [48].
+In fact, when we consider varying $G$ or $\Lambda$ of our models, can compare our results in higher dimensions with those obtained in [48] in four dimension.\\ In this paper, we used two class of interactions of the following general forms,